 The School of Physical Therapy at Regis University is pleased to announce new faculty positions.

 In January 2017 the school added its most recent two new faculty.
 Welcome to Dr. Stephanie Albin and Dr. Melissa Hofmann.

-Dr. Hofmann received her initial physical therapy degree from D’Youville College in Buffalo NY and then practiced in a variety of settings and locations until coming to Colorado to practice at Denver Health Medical Center and Littleton Hospital.
+Dr. Hofmann received her initial physical therapy degree from D’Youville College in Buffalo, New York and then practiced in a variety of settings and locations until coming to Colorado to practice at Denver Health Medical Center and Littleton Hospital.
 She became a research assistant at Craig Hospital and then recently completed her PhD at the University of Denver in Research Methods and Statistics.